freaktechnik/maxsmart2-adapter/README.md

 # Max Hauri maxSMART 2.0 Adapter

-Integrates the Max Hauri maxSMART 2.0 clip-clap Switch WiFi with the Mozilla IoT gateway.
+Integrates the Max Hauri maxSMART 2.0 clip-clap Switch WiFi with the WebthingsIO gateway.

 May also support other devices made by Revogi.